kamilburda/batcher/docs/sections/Customization/Actions.md

 Press the `Add Action...` button and select one of the available actions, or add a [custom action](#adding-custom-actions).

 For each action, you may:
+* activate/deactivate the action,
+* [edit the action](Editing Actions and Conditions.md),
-* enable/disable the action,
+* rename the action,
 * move the action up/down by dragging the action with mouse or by pressing Alt + Up/Down on your keyboard,
-* [edit the action](Editing Actions and Conditions.md),
 * remove the action.

 You can add the same action multiple times.